AIoTES/DevTools-DataLakeTools-MetadataStorageExplorer/README.md

     ./mvnw
     gulp

+[Bower][] is used to manage CSS and JavaScript dependencies used in this application.
+You can upgrade dependencies by specifying a newer version in [bower.json](bower.json).
+You can also run `bower update` and `bower install` to manage dependencies.
+Add the `-h` flag on any command to see how you can use it.
+For example, `bower update -h`.

 ## Building for production

-To optimize the DataLakeTool application for production, run:
+To optimize the test application for production, run:

     ./mvnw -Pprod clean package